Rabbit//Rabbat

 The Malum Exemplum and its 'older brother,' the Smart Malum, were there.
 They were vaguely humanoid in form but quite squishy; that was good.
 They tended to group up and swarm, which was not good.
 The Lesser Demon was a Hunger, an emaciated man-shaped thing with distended guts and elongated jaws that showed off their insatiable appetites.
 They also grouped up, never more than three.
 At least not for long.
 Rabbit had a very distinct memory of three Hungers turning on their fourth and devouring them.
 It was something he had thought about a lot, it caused an understandable fear in him.

 The new Rabbit hoped his limited swordplay experience gave him some advantage.
+In high school he’d joined a group that did sword fighting in the park.

 He pulled the sheets out of the dryer, put them on the mattress before crawling onto it, and passed out.